arup-group/ChatPDF/README.md

 The collection name and the persist directory on the "ingest" file should match the ones that are in the "chatbot" file.
 <br>
 <br>
-To end a conversation with the chatbot, just enter "end"
+To end a conversation with the chatbot, just enter "end".